What is a Black Tea Rinse

 Rosemary is a unique herb that natural queens swear by.
 You’ve probably heard of massaging rosemary oil into the scalp to grow hair, right?

 It’s all due to rosemary’s power ingredient, ursolic acid, which aids in scalp circulation.
-Well, if you’re making a black tea rinse treatment, why not add some rosemary to stimulate hair growth even more?
+Well, if you’re making a black tea rinse treatment, why not add some rosemary essential oil to stimulate hair growth even more?

 Even if your concern is only to soften and strengthen, this quick remedy may be the answer you’re looking for.
 What do you think?